Sultan31415/GlowApp2/back/README.md

 # GlowApp Backend API

-A FastAPI-based backend for the GlowApp wellness assessment platform with AI-powered analysis using Google's Gemini AI.
+A FastAPI-based backend for the GlowApp wellness assessment platform with AI-powered analysis using Google's Gemini AI and Azure OpenAI.

 ## Project Structure